virtual-labs/exp-branch-prediction-onetwobit-iiith/experiment/aim.md

-To understand the working of one-bit and two-bit branch predictors and compare their performance.
+To study and compare the effectiveness of one-bit and two-bit branch prediction schemes and understand their impact on branch prediction accuracy and pipeline performance.